The London Housing Crisis

 Any leadership training teaches that indecision and inactivity has just as much impact as any good or bad decision.
 The planning system and its associated planning restrictions are causing ripple of problems.
 One is the division of homes and the increased of dwellings of multiple occupancy.
 With middle aged, middle class people living in shared households, a lifestyle previously restricted to university students.
 Another is the exodus of people out of London seeking affordable housing and commuting into the city.

 The greenbelt means that the areas being affected are further out than would be otherwise, which leads to the public transport network being under increased and unsustainable pressures.
 Transport For London (TFL) optimised the transportation network for the London Olympics, with the vision that this would subsequently optimise it for the city for decades to come.
 All predictions have failed and the transportation network is already filled to the capacity of the Olympics.
 The new Cross Rail (Elizabeth Line) will at the most optimistic prediction release the pressure for maximum of 2 years at a cost of £14.8 Billion, with some estimating it will actually fill to capacity immediately on opening.

 Sticking one’s head in the sand will not make this problem disappear.
 The cost of building and maintaining the transport system and the cost of lost man-hours in ever longer commuting journeys, by relying on ever larger commuter networks is unsustainable.

-So this is the challenge to local residents, councillors, politicians and the RIBA: Rather than offering a standard answer of “not this, not here”, They need to come up with a definitive SOLUTION: Where and how will you build the equivalent of 106 Shards in London?
+So this is the challenge to local residents, Councillors, politicians and the Royal Institute of British Architects: Rather than offering a standard answer of “not this, not here”, They need to come up with a definitive SOLUTION: Where and how will you build the equivalent of 106 Shards in London?